lionkor/lionkor/README.md

 ## Hi there 👋

 I'm Lion, I'm a software developer!
-I work mostly on open-source and source-available projects.
+I work mostly on open-source projects, and on my job adjacent to the medical industry.

+TL;DR:

+- Happily married
+- Software engineer
+- Systems programmer
+- Love open source
+- Writing code as a hobby
+- Love Rust, C, Vim
+- Like C#, TypeScript, Go, Zig
+- Happy to use anything to solve a problem

 ### Support my Work